Borderline Personality Disorder

 Many people with BPD respond well to treatment and get better.
 The most common treatment for BPD is psychotherapy.
 It can be done one-on-one or in a group setting.
 It may also be helpful if your family is part of the treatment.
-A trained psychotherapist may use 1 or more of these methods:
+A trained psychotherapist may use one or more of these methods:

 - Dialectical behavior therapy.
 This helps you to be more aware of the current moment.
 It teaches you how to reduce extreme emotions and actions.